sergiogc9/fox-awesome-cli/README.md

 This command is useful to prevent creating a new pull request or pushing new changes without if current branch is not synchronized.
 For example, it can be used in the `pre-push` git hook.

-If you are already in a source branch (i.e. master or develop) this command does nothing.
+If you are already in a source branch (i.e. main or develop) this command does nothing.

 This command only checks the sync status with the remote current branch.
-If you have changes locally not pushed to remote it won't work as expected, but main source branches (i.e. master, develop) should not be committed locally.
+If you have changes locally not pushed to remote it won't work as expected, but main source branches (i.e. main, develop) should not be committed locally.

 This command performs: